 Chelsea Arts Club

 The best for gastronomers: George

-Founded in 2001, George is a contemporary private Members’ Club with restaurant and bar, canopied decking outside, overlooking Mount Street.
-A perfect vantage point for people watching, the menu features classic brasserie dishes with both British and international influences and the Club’s walls are hung with works by David Hockney.
+Founded in 2001, George is a contemporary private members’ club with restaurant and bar, complete with canopied decking outside, overlooking Mount Street.
+A perfect vantage point for people watching, the menu features classic brasserie dishes with both British and international influences and the club’s walls are hung with works by David Hockney.

 - Best bottle: 2008 Hermitage Tardieu-Laurent

 - Best plate: Roast Norfolk Black chicken and pommes purée

 £300 per year